FelixBer/FindSpot/README.md

 5. Now build the controller and optionally the example, cd to `%PINDIR%/source/tools/FindSpot/findspot-cli` and run `make` (Linux) or build the findspot-cli.vcxproj (Windows).

-Note: Building can be a bit of a hassle on Windows.
+**Note**: Building can be a bit of a hassle on Windows.
 Make sure FindSpot is located in /source/tools/ and try `build->clean + build->rebuild` in Visual Studio.
 Building has been tested with Visual Studio 2019 only.
 Alternatively use the binary release.

+**Note**: Make sure to build for x64 + release.
+32bit is not supported right now.